anurajdeol90/team-digest/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea
+about: Suggest an idea for Team Digest
+title: "[Feature] "
 labels: enhancement
+assignees: ""
 ---

 **Problem**
-What job-to-be-done is missing?
+What problem would this feature solve?

 **Proposal**
-What would help?

-**Nice to have**
+Describe the solution you'd like.

+**Alternatives**
-Any extras, UI ideas, or examples.
+Any alternative solutions or features you've considered?

+**Additional context**